 What we are looking for

-The Journal looks for original, thoughtful and well-written legal papers on topical and interesting issues of international law, international relations, and trade.
+The Journal looks for original, thoughtful and well-written papers on topical and interesting issues of international law, international relations, and international business and trade.

 The Perth ILJ accepts articles, case notes, and other legal commentary.
 It accepts shorter articles to accommodate submission of reworked assessment pieces submitted for undergraduate/JD units.